mattiasgiese/sumaform/backend_modules/aws/README.md

     2. If you now run `terraform destroy` the snapshot will be preserved.
     However, if one run `terraform apply` again a new snapshot will be created.

+#### Force re-creation of existing data disk snapshot

+If one keeps the snapshot create resource in is root module, the snapshot will not be re-created unless one forces it by marking the resource as taint.
+To remove the older snapshot and create a new one run: `terraform taint aws_ebs_snapshot.mirror_data_snapshot`

 ## Accessing instances

 `mirror` is accessible through SSH at the public name noted in outputs.